 The phone in this picture is probably the same one as being displayed in the Icelandic Telecommunication Museum, and which seems to be left there by the presidential staff after the Reagan-Gorbatchev Reykjavík Summit in 1986.

 For a nice overview of all earlier phones used in the White House, check the website of Adam Forrest.
 As we can see there, the president had another telephone in the Oval Office: a Western Electric 18-button Call Director, a type of phone which dates back to the 1960's.

 The white AT&T phone in our first picture was probably used until 1996, when the White House got a completely new telephone system.
 This consisted of an automated private branch exchange (PBX) with black executive phone sets (models 8410 and 8520) from Lucent.

 Only by then, the old Western Electric at the president's desk was replaced by a high-end Lucent 8520 telephone.
 Except for a break of a few years, this phone is still there today.
 White House staff members nowadays also still use the Lucent/Avaya 8410 and 8250 phones.

 From 2015-2016, the internal White House telephone system was modernized and both the president and staff members were equipped with the latest Cisco IP phones, see: The presidential communications equipment under Barack Obama.

-- See also: Texan spends $200,000 turning his drive-way into an exact replica of the Oval Office oomplete with presidential cutlery and phone
+- Daily Mail: Texan spends $200,000 turning his drive-way into an exact replica of the Oval Office oomplete with presidential cutlery and phone